pnp/custom-learning-office-365/README.md

 ![drop](https://img.shields.io/badge/drop-4.1.4-green.svg)

-For a list of issues/updates made in each release see the [Change Log](./installation/ChangeLog.md).
+For a list of issues/updates made in each release see the [CHANGELOG](CHANGELOG.md).

 >**CRITICAL: Version 4.x.x Upgrade Notice**
 >